xpepermint/graphql-example/README.md

 > Intuitive GraphQL Resolver Example - Application example using contextable.js as GraphQL rootValue on steroids.

+This is a pure server application, using [GraphiQL](https://github.com/graphql/graphiql) as a generic interface for GraphQL queries and mutations

 ## Features

 > This example uses Node.js v7 and MongoDB.